fabiospampinato/tiny-parse-argv/readme.md

 - `option.boolean` set to a single string is not supported, always provide an array of flags instead.
 - `option.string` set to a single string is not supported, always provide an array of flags instead.
 - `option.alias` mapping to a single string is not supported, always provide an array of aliases instead.
-- `option.unknown` is not supported, you should handle unknown flags at another level of abstraction.
 - `option.stopEarly` is not supported, it's as if it's always set to `false`.
 - Dotted flags are not supported, so their paths will not be expanded, you can use [`path-prop`](https://github.com/fabiospampinato/path-prop)'s `unflat` function for that.